mstrandgren/boilerplate/README.md

 -r		Create remote repo (will prompt for bitbucket credentials the first time) -p		Create sublime project
--b <branch>	Use a specific branch, other than master -l		Give the project an MIT license (you need to change the name in the license manually) -h		Show this help message
+-b <branch>	Use a specific branch, other than master -l		Give the project an MIT license
+-h		Show this help message
 ```